-At what point does “sending out a lot of press releases to gain exposure” become “I just angered every single journalist in my city?”
+At what point does “sending out a lot of press releases to gain exposure” (which generally is a good idea), become “I just angered every single journalist that covers my industry”?
 It’s easy to blacklist yourself and your entire company by constantly sending out press releases to newspapers, especially to ones that you’ve already submitted.

 On the other hand, getting your press release printed is a lesson in patience and tenacity.
 Not sending your releases out to reporters means you’ll never get noticed.
 How exactly do you walk this fine line?